Last Updated: April 22,

 disease, doesn't just forget who Powell is-he sometimes becomes

-"Once, me and mom disabled his car so that he couldn't drive it,
+"Once, my mom and I disabled his car so that he couldn't drive

-across the living room and literally growled at me like a bear in
+rushed across the living room and literally growled at me like a

-the most frightful way.
-Thirty seconds later, he didn't know he'd
+bear in the most frightful way.
+Thirty seconds later, he didn't

 The "bear incident" is just one of many that eventually caused